President & Publisher

 Phone: (860) 701-4379

-Timothy Dwyer is the Executive Editor of The Day.
+Timothy Dwyer is the Publisher of The Day.

 Dwyer began his career at The Boston Globe while a student at Northeastern University.
 Upon graduating from Northeastern with a degree in history, The Globe hired him as a staff writer.
 After seven years at the Globe covering everything from cops to politics, Dwyer joined the staff of the Philadelphia Inquirer.
 He received the George Polk Award for national reporting, along with colleague Robert Frump, in 1983 for a series of investigative stories on the U.S. maritime industry.